-The Hepatitis B virus is spread from person to person through blood, semen (cum), and fluids from the vagina.
-A mother with Hepatitis B can also spread it to her baby at birth.
-In some cases, the Hepatitis B virus can lead to liver disease and may even cause death.
+The hepatitis B virus spreads from person to person through blood, semen (cum), and fluids from the vagina.
+A mother with hepatitis B can also pass it to her baby at birth.
+In some cases, the hepatitis B virus can lead to liver disease and may even cause death.

-- Get tested for Hepatitis B if you may already have it.
+- Get tested for hepatitis B if you are at risk for infection.

-The best way to protect against Hepatitis B is to get the Hepatitis B vaccine.
+The best protection against hepatitis B is the hepatitis B vaccine.
 This vaccine is recommended for:

 - All babies